zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

  Jorge says, “I hardly talked to her at the party.”
 “I har dly” means very little; I didn’t talk to her very much.
 Maya says, “Yes, but I could  see her stealing glances at you all night.”
 A “glance” (glance) is a quick look at someone.
 We use the expression, “to steal a glance,” meaning that you look at someone quickly without them noticing that you are looking at t hem.
 This usually indicates that perhaps they’re interested in you.
 “To steal,” her e, means to do it without the other person noticing.

 Jorge says, “That must have been a figment of your imagin ation.”
 The expression “to be a figment (figment) of your imaginat ion” means that it’s something that you made up, something that you invented,  something you imagined that’s not real – not true.
 Maya says, “Oh, r eally?”
 Jorge says, “Okay (now he confesses), I won’t deny that I’m attracted to Je ssica, but I can’t speak for her.”
 He says, “I won’t deny,” meaning I will tel l you the truth – I won’t say it isn’t true; I am attracted to Jessica.
 “Attracted to” mea ns that you like someone, you think you’re interested in them in a romantic way.
-Y ou haven’t necessarily fallen in love with them yet, but you’re attracted to  them.
+You haven’t necessarily fallen in love with them yet, but you’re attracted to  them.
 You can be attracted to someone who isn’t your romantic interest, someone you see i n the movie or someone you see walking down the street.
 Many times you’l l feel some sort of physical attraction for that person, and if you’re single , you may then go up and talk to that person – probably not, if you’re like me.
 But I’m not single so it’s not a concern for me, is it?

 Jorge says that he can’t speak for her, meaning for Jessica.
 “To speak for (someone)” means to speak on behalf of another person, to give the other person’s ideas or opinions.
 This is often necessary if the p erson isn’t there; you may talk to them and you agree on some things, and then you go to a meeting and you say, “Well, I’m going to speak for Billy,” “I’m g oing to speak for Laura,” these are her ideas – her opinions.
 Hopefully, she’s give n you permission to speak for her.
 Of course, you don’t want to speak for some one who didn’t give you permission to do so.